 Titanic Experience (Cobh)

 When your cruise ship docks at Cobh, you will be following in the steps of the Titanic, which called at Cobh (or as it was then called Queenstown) on its ill-fated voyage of 1912.
-The Titanic Experience, located in the original offices of The White Star Line, invites you to imagine being one of the 123 passengers who joined the liner in Queenstown.
-Next to the museum stands the Tregan Craft Center, an ideal place to pick up a souvenir of Ireland.
+The Titanic Experience, located in the original offices of The White Star Line invites you to imagine being one of the 123 passengers who joined the liner in Queenstown.
+Next to the Titanic Experience stands the Tregan Craft Center, an ideal place to pick up a souvenir of Ireland.

 University College Cork

 Start your visit to the University College Cork by popping into UCC’s Visitor Center to collect a leaflet or audio guide.
 This will detail the many things to see in UCC including the Glucksman Gallery (which hosts an exciting collection of modern art), the Honan Chapel (inspired by Irish Arts and Crafts movement of the early 1900s), the Ogham Stones (burial stones from prehistory inscribed with an early pictorial form of the Irish language), and the Crawford Observatory (with telescopes dating from 1880).

 The English Market is so called because it was founded in 1788 by the city’s then Protestant council.
 The bustling market sells a whole range of local and distinctive produce, including buttered eggs and the Cork delicacy? tripe and drisheen (or ‘Packet and Tripe’).
 To try this dish for yourself, call in at one of the nearby cafes - it’s a favorite on the menu.

 St. Anne’s Church

 If you fancy your hand at campanology, you can ring the famous 18th century Shandon Bells at St Anne’s Church.
 Also check out the slightly suspect mechanism of the church’s clock, the ‘Four Faced Liar’, so called because each side of the tower would show a different time!